bmcage/skills4smartex/level02/construction.md

 ![L04 woven conductive fabric](L04_step01.jpg)

-Making two of these, we have a back layer and a top layer, but now the circuit is integrated into the fabric instead of placed on top of the back layer.
+Making two of these, we have a backing layer and a top layer, but now the circuit is integrated into the fabric instead of placed on top of the backing layer.
 These constuctions are ideal for heating fabric or for integration in for example upholstery.

 ### Step 02 - Turn it into a push button.